jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 imageboards, which host anonymous, provocative, borderline illegal content.
-The third and final layer of the internet is the dark weba fairly hidden part of the web where malicious activities, crime, and stolen data are available.
-To access dark web forums, users must use a special browser (e.g Tor), know the site url (i.e no domain names on the dark web), and often demonstrate familiarity with specific topics to the site admin to gain access.
+The third and final layer of the internet is the dark web—a fairly hidden part of the web where malicious activities, crime, and stolen data are available.
+To access dark web forums, users must use a special browser (e.g., Tor), know the site url (i.e., no domain names on the dark web), and often demonstrate familiarity with specific topics to the site admin to gain access.
 Forums or pages are often managed by